This guide will explain step by step through the process to securely store files in Windows, so that you and only you can access them.

 - When it’s done, click OK.

-- Now you can Exit out of the Wizard.
+- Now you can Exit out of the Volume Creation Wizard.

 - Enter your password and click OK.

-- Open “My Computer” and select your newly created drive.
+- Open “My Computer” or a File Explorer window and select your newly created drive.

 - Now you can copy (or more likely move) any kind of file to this volume, and they’ll be encrypted on the fly.

-Very Important: as long as you leave your TrueCrypt drive open, the files and folders contained within it will be accessible to anyone who has access to your PC.
-It isn’t until the next step that the files and folders contained within your volume become 100% secure.
+Very Important: as long as you leave your VeraCrypt drive open, the files and folders contained within it will be accessible to anyone who has access to your PC.